RL Policies

 Quick Rollbacks

-If a new version isn't working as expected, instantly rollback to the previous stable version—no downtime.
+If a new version isn't working as expected, instantly rollback to the previous stable version — no downtime, automatic if metrics degrade.

 Available Endpoints